Hall of Fame NBA All-Star

 Following retirement from his playing career at the conclusion of the 1973-74 season and a two-year hiatus from the NBA, he returned to the Lakers for the 1976-77 campaign.
 Following his three-year coaching tenure, West spent three years as a special consultant with the Lakers (1979-82), before being elevated to general manager prior to the 1982-83 campaign.
 Prior to the 1995-96 season, West was named executive vice president of basketball operations, a position he held for five seasons.

 During a historic 18-year run in the Lakers front office, both as general manager (from 1982-1994) and executive vice president of basketball operations (1995-2000), West’s teams captured four NBA Championships (1985, 1987, 1988, 2000) and made eight trips overall to the NBA Finals.
 Additionally, following his departure after the Lakers’ 2000 NBA title, the team that he had built completed its three-peat by capturing two additional NBA Championships in 2001 and 2002.

 Jerry and his wife, Karen, reside in Bel Air, California, and have two sons, Ryan and Jonnie.
-He has three other sons, David, Mark, and Michael, from a previous marriage.
-Jerry also has three grandchildren and another on the way.
+He has three other sons, David, Mark and Michael, from a previous marriage.
+Jerry also has four grandchildren.